 Consumer tastes are continually changing.
 At the same time, product origin is increasingly important to consumers.
-Research indicates that consumers place a comparatively higher value on products that are not only fairly sourced, but where there are transparencies about the life cycle of the product – from cultivation to the distribution stage.
-Producers, distributors and farmers in the agricultural sector can likely benefit from strategic branding of their output.
+Research indicates that consumers place a comparatively higher value on products that are not only fairly sourced but where there are transparencies about the product’s life cycle – from cultivation to the distribution stage.
+Producers, distributors and farmers in the agricultural sector can benefit from strategic branding of their output.
 Branding impacts market and revenue share.
-Branding may include more informational related output, to more target specific strategies – which include a focus on specific aspects of the agricultural product, whether this be taste, its source (especially if this includes traditional and cultural practices that is related to its community of origin), social enterprise elements of the agri-product, or specific benefits to consumers.
-A strategic IP strategy for the global agri-sector will take account of these elements, and create solid matches with trademarks, geographical indications (where applicable), and copyright protection (this may be especially relevant if spill-over industries are created from the commercialization of the agri-product.
+Branding may include target-specific strategies – which focus on specific aspects of the agricultural product, whether this be taste, its source (mainly if this includes traditional and cultural practices that is related to its community of origin), social enterprise elements of the food, or its specific benefits to consumers.

 Based on current trends, a technology-inclusive relationship with farming practices in forthcoming years will likely include a streamlined focus on digital agriculture.
 In particular, the use of emerging technologies to go beyond traceability functions that reshape how farmers and consumers interact with food throughout the entire production, distribution, to table cycle.
 Private law interests, such as technological protection measures to safeguard proprietary content, may need to be balanced with farmers’ and producers’ capacity to access advanced farming equipment and repair machinery software without infringement risks.
 These approaches should be assessed against nationally crafted sustainable development targets.

 Gender Equality and Agriculture